amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 Forever and forevermore,
        Across the heights, the deeps,
 Spurred by an ever-flaming zeal
-       That slumbers not, nor sleeps ó
+       That slumbers not, nor sleeps ‚Äî
 We chase the furtive form of fame
        Beyond the edge of dusk,
 To bear within our arms at length,